hmpippo/neural_search/README.md

 docker build -t neural_search .
 docker-compose -f docker-compose-local.yaml up
 ```

-After service is started you can upload initial data to the search engine.

 After a successful upload, neural search API will be available at [http://localhost:8000/docs](http://localhost:8000/docs)